Compare two runs #

 Rows where one side is NULL are measurements that exist in one run but not the other (one tested more, one tested less).
 Rows where both sides are populated but the values diverge are where the behavior changed — that's your diff.

-Resolve <data_dir> from ProjectConfig or the Three stores page.
+Resolve <data_dir> from ProjectConfig or the Data stores page.

 3. Compare environmental channels #